eritpchy/video-subtitle-remover/README_en.md

 #### 4. Install the Appropriate Runtime Environment

-This project supports three runtime modes: CUDA (NVIDIA GPU acceleration), CPU (no GPU) and DirectML (AMD, Intel, and other GPUs/APUs).
+This project supports four running modes: CUDA (NVIDIA GPU acceleration), CPU (no GPU), DirectML (AMD, Intel and other GPU/APU acceleration), and macOS (Apple Silicon).

 ##### (1) CUDA (For NVIDIA GPU users)